 All over, deadly riots in the streets of Mozambique over sharply higher food prices that left 13 people dead, angry Egyptian and Serbian citizens taking to the streets, while Russian shoppers cleared shelves of staple grains.

-Farther East, raging floods left as many as 10 million Pakistanis homeless, also raising concerns about the country’s ability to feed itself and North Korea begrudgingly accepted a grain donation from its arch-enemy Seoul, to silence rumbling stomachs.
+Further East, raging floods left as many as 10 million Pakistanis homeless, also raising concerns about the country’s ability to feed itself and North Korea begrudgingly accepted a grain donation from its arch-enemy Seoul, to silence rumbling stomachs.

-Barely one year ago, had extended periods of dry weather that left hundreds of thousands of livestock dead and panicked herdsmen scrambling to reach Kenya Meat Commission plants to sell the remaining emaciated animals.
+Barely one year ago, had extended periods of dry weather that left hundreds of thousands of livestock dead and panicked herdsmen scrambling to reach Kenya Meat Commission plans to sell the remaining emaciated animals.

-Today, residents of North Eastern Kenya, the pastoralist communities are struggling to access water, fighting for the scarce commodity between humans and animals, North Rift residents of Turkana have no option but to eat dog meat as a solution to their rumbling stomachs as the government shout out loud for answers as to why food agencies are giving conditions to the way the food is provided needs to be shared.
+Today, residents of North Eastern Kenya, the pastoralist communities are struggling to access water, fighting for the scarce commodity between humans and animals, North Rift residents of Turkana have no option but to eat dog meat as a solution to their rumbling stomachs as the government shouts out loud for answers as to why food agencies are giving conditions to the way the food is provided needs to be shared.

 But were the harsh lessons of last year learned?
 What about this year?
 Perhaps not and that is why the Meteorological Services Department is warning of a repeat.

 Consequently, in order to cope with these changes to improve the livelihoods of the local communities, according to the World Bank Group Strategic Framework on Climate Change and Development (SFCCD) report “Making Development Climate resilient: for Sub-Saharan Africa”, rural populations heavily dependent on rain-fed agriculture are the most affected.